rohansh-tty/Kcet_Frontend/README.md

 ## Note:

 Right now, it is not open for open-source development.
 As I have to update the development backend for debug/test.
 I am planning to add that once the project gets some traction or users.
+Here's the link to [Backend repository](https://github.com/rohansh-tty/KCET_Backend)

 ### ToDos:
-- [ ] Make monorepo of both Frontend and Backend
+- [ ] Make a mono repo of both Frontend and Backend
 - [ ] Create a Development setup and expose cutoff APIs